kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Check in with SIGs on their enhancement work to make sure they know Code Freeze is 3 weeks away, as well as emailing the [kubernetes-dev] list, and notifying the community at the weekly meeting
   - Verify with SIGs if there are any planned deprecations or removals targeting the release.
 - Adjust the enhancements repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)
+- Check in with Release Notes and Release Comms the status of major themes of the release

 ### Week 10